info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/cloud_computing.md

 * **Go global in minutes** – Easily deploy your application in multiple regions around the world with just a few clicks.

 **Cloud Computing Models**
-* **IaaS(host):** Control over the networking, security, servers, closest to having traditional on-premises data center.
+**IaaS(host):** Control over the networking, security, servers, closest to having traditional on-premises data center.
 Examples include AWS, Azure, and GCP.
-* **PaaS(build):** Deploy and manage applications without worry of underlying hardware infrastructure, execute programming languages to host apps, less flexibility than IaaS.
+**PaaS(build):** Deploy and manage applications without worry of underlying hardware infrastructure, execute programming languages to host apps, less flexibility than IaaS.
-* **SaaS(consume):** Finished products, managed by the service provider, easy to use as end user.
+**SaaS(consume):** Finished products, managed by the service provider, easy to use as end user.
 Least flexibility.
 Examplees include Outlook anf Gmail.

 ![Computing Models](https://github.com/info-sec-guy/AWS/blob/master/Certs/AWS-Cloud-Practitioner/images/models.jpg)

+**Cloud Computing Deployments**
+**Cloud Deployment:** 100% of IT infrastructure on the cloud, all apps migrated to or created in the cloud

+**On-Premise/Private Cloud Deployment:** Use Virtualization to deploy resources in their on-premise data centers, looks like traditional IT infrastructure, resources cannot be accessed from the open internet